-French soprano Natalie Pérez studied at the Guildhall School of Music and Drama, London under the tutelage of John Evans.
+French mezzo-soprano Natalie Pérez studied at the Guildhall School of Music and Drama, London under the tutelage of John Evans.
 In 2011 she joined the Atelier Lyrique of Opera Fuoco (founded by David Stern) and was a repeat prizewinner in the Internationaler Gesangswettbewerb at the Kammeroper Schloss Rheinsberg.
 Natalie has performed oratorio, operatic and lieder repertoire internationally in venues including the Barbican Centre, London, Théâtre des Champs-Elysées, and Theater Magdeburg.
 Working frequently with David Stern and Opera Fuoco she has also made appearances at such festivals as Bachfest Leipzig, Miami Baroque Festival, and Shanghai Baroque Festival.
+Having originally sung as a soprano, Natalie made the transition to mezzo-soprano in 2018.

-French soprano Natalie Pérez studied at the Guildhall School of Music and Drama, London under the tutelage of John Evans.
-She then joins the Atelier Lyrique of Opera Fuoco (founded by David Stern) and was a repeat prizewinner in the Internationaler Gesangswettbewerb at the Kammeroper Schloss Rheinsberg.
+French mezzo-soprano Natalie Pérez originally studied at the Guildhall School of Music and Drama, London as a soprano under the tutelage of John Evans.
+She then joined the Atelier Lyrique of Opera Fuoco (founded by David Stern) and was a repeat prizewinner in the Internationaler Gesangswettbewerb at the Kammeroper Schloss Rheinsberg.

 In concert, Natalie performs regularly with the period instrument ensemble Fuoco e Cenere, bringing her to venues in Miami, Paris and further afield.
 Other notable engagements include a programme of Vivaldi Motets with Orchestra Symphonique Bel-Arte in Dourdon, Poulenc’s song cycle Tel Jour, Telle Nuit as part of Graham Johnson’s concert series, Mozart’s Requiem with Orchestre Helios in Paris and Mahler’s 8th Symphony at L’Ekinox in Bourg-en-Bresse as part of Les Estivales de Brou with Les Musiciens d’Europe.